BLACKBOX

 Kairos vs. chronos

 Copyright imposes linear, commodifiable time (chronos).
-The DAO embraces the work’s qualitative, disruptive life (kairos) — circulation, transformation, and ongoing significance.
+The early experiments in this project—publication and on-chain registration—aim to work with the work's qualitative, disruptive life (kairos): circulation, transformation, and ongoing significance.

 A heuristic for the future